stephaniewilkinson/portfolio/src/index.md

 &nbsp;

-Beginning in 2009, Stephanie began writing code for schools.
+Beginning in 2009, Stephanie began writing code for schools at a small arts charter school in Washington DC for kids with IEPs.
 She honed her programming skills over the years, specializing in Ruby in the early years.
 She built out an engineering team in 2014 to expand her impact building critical software for schools.
-With that team, she sold the app they built to multiple customers.
+With that team, she sold the app they built to other accrediting organizations.

 &nbsp;

 These days, you can find Stephanie directing the engineering department at the National Association of Independent Schools.
-If she's not busy there, you'll find her building duplo trains with her daughter Andromeda.
+Otherwise, you'll find her building duplo trains with her daughter Andromeda.

 &nbsp;